Rodney Blackshear

-Rodney Blackshear (born July 25, 1969) is a former arena football wide receiver who played in the Arena Football League.
+Rodney Blackshear (born July 25, 1969) is an American former professional football wide receiver who played in the Arena Football League (AFL).
 Blackshear played college football at Texas Tech University.

 College career

 Blackshear was a wide receiver for the Texas Tech Red Raiders from 1987–1991.
 He led the team in receiving in 1990 and again in 1991.
 Blackshear holds the Southwest Conference (SWC) and Texas Tech single-game record with 251 on only 5 catches against Houston.
 He was awarded the "Team MVP" honor in 1990 and "Team Leadership" honor in 1991.
 Blackshear was honored as a two-time All-SWC member from 90-91 as well as 3rd-Team Pre-Season All American in 91, and received invitations to the Blue–Gray Football Classic and the Japan Bowl in 1991.

 Blackshear was the first player to return a kickoff for a touchdown against the 12th Man kickoff unit of Texas A&M. The following season, the Aggies discontinued the longstanding tradition.

 Blackshear was inducted into the Texas Tech Sports Hall of Fame in 2013.